rabbitmq/rabbitmq-server-boshrelease/README.md

 ### How do I use this BOSH release?

-All actions are captured in the `./script` dir, and are meant to be self-contained and descriptive.
-Start by running `./script/setup` first, followed by `./script/deploy`.
+All actions are captured in the `./script` dir.

+To configure your system to use `lpass` and `bosh` CLI tools, run `./script/setup`.

+To create a new deployment configuration, run `./script/create-deployment` it will create a `deployment` file with deployment configurations.

+To deploy an existing configuration, run `./script/deploy`.

 To delete a deployment, run `./script/delete-deployment`.

+To print a deployment information, run `./script/which-deployment`.

 To create a new dev release, run `./script/create-dev-release`.

 When the time comes to cut a new final release, `./script/create-final-release` will do most of the heavy lifting.
 You will still need to create a git tag and update the `CHANGELOG.md`.
 It's a small price to pay for the excitement that shipping a final release brings.

 To monitor a deployment, you can clone [the DataDog dashboard](https://app.datadoghq.com/dash/272837/rmq-deployment-example?live=true&page=0&is_auto=false&from_ts=1491812266751&to_ts=1491815866751&tile_size=m) and edit the `deployment` variable.